-YOM HASHOAH HOLOCAUST REMEMBRANCE ON FRIDAY, APRIL 17
+YOM HASHOAH HOLOCAUST REMEMBRANCE - FRIDAY, MAY 13

 Yom HaShoah is our day of remembrance for the six million Jews murdered in the Holocaust between 1933 and 1945.
 The word “holocaust” means “burnt offering” and many Jews prefer the Hebrew word Shoah, which connotes catastrophe, calamity, disaster and destruction.
-Yom HaShoah occurs on 27 Nisan to coincide with the 1943 Warsaw ghetto uprising, and this year corresponds to April 15-16.
-On Friday, April 17, please join master of ceremonies Mark Schwartz, Shoah survivor Benjamin Wayne and Congregation Ahavath Israel for our Yom HaShoah observance, beginning at 7:00 p.m.
+Yom HaShoah occurs on 27 Nisan to coincide with the 1943 Warsaw ghetto uprising, and this year corresponds to May 4-5.
+On Friday, May 13, please join us for our annual Yom HaShoah observance, with details to follow.

 BAR / BAT MITZVAH LESSONS

 Bar and Bat Mitzvah lessons are now being taught by our services leader, Joel Russo.
 Please contact the synagogue at (718) 356-8740 for more information.